ooddle

 Stepping away from news for 30 days reveals how much of your nervous system was tied to the feed.

 News consumption rose sharply over the last two decades.
-Push notifications, infinite scroll, and 24-hour cycles mean most adults check news many times a day.
+Push notifications, infinite scroll, and 24-hour cycles mean many adults check news many times a day.
 Researchers studying news consumption find consistent links between heavy news use and anxiety, sleep disruption, and lowered well-being.
 The relationship is not just correlation.
 Reducing news intake shifts mood and attention measurably within weeks.
 This 30-day challenge tests it for yourself.

 Week 1